HOW TO RENT ONE OF OUR PLACES IN ISLA VISTA

 4. Once we have all the above, we can meet to sign a lease.
 Usually we will meet you at the property and sign the lease there.
 We require SECURITY DEPOSIT (as outlined in the payment schedule on the lease) when signing the lease.
 Separate checks from tenants are accepted for this initial payment.
 We can not hold apartments and appointments are often scheduled within 24 hours.
 Sometimes you can sign a “Reservation Agreement” for us to hold the unit for longer for you (to make sure we don’t rent it to someone else).

-5. Leases are for around 351 days and the rents are pro-rated (meaning you pay 11 months plus odd days rent; not a full 12 months rent).
+5. Leases are for around 351 days.
 Each lease varies slightly due to varying start and end dates.

 6. All the names of all the tenants will appear on one lease and must be signed by all lessees.
 Thus, you will be jointly and severally responsible for the apartment. (if you have questions or concerns about this, or why we do it this way, please ask).
 When you sign the lease your 3rd party guarantor becomes binding and will be in full force.